i05nagai/memorandum/language/english_speaking.md

     * to flag problems like overfitting or selection baias, to give an insight on how the model will generalize to an independent dataset
 * dismissive
 * per se
+    * by or of itself
+    * It is not pretty town per se, but it is where my family comes from, so I like it
+    * Research shows that it is not divorce per se that harms children, but the continuing conflict between parents
 * quibble
     * to argue or complain about small and unimportant details
         * The issue is too important to quibble over.